NeginDoostar/NeginDoostar/README.md

 <h1 align="center">Hi 👋, I'm Negin Doostar</h1>
-<h3 align="left">Master's student in software engineering at Isfahan University of Technology with a strong interest in AI (machine learning, deep learning, reinforcement learning), IoT, and algorithm design.
-Experienced in developing and applying deep reinforcement learning to optimize 5G resource allocation.
-Creative and passionate programmer with a proven ability to design and implement efficient and innovative algorithms.</h3>
+<h3 align="left"I’m a software engineer with a Master’s degree from Isfahan University of Technology, specializing in intelligent systems and resource optimization in fog and edge computing environments.
+With hands-on experience in deep learning, computer vision, and IoT.
+I design solutions that are not only smart but resilient.

+My strengths lie in ensuring system reliability and solving tough algorithmic problems using mathematical optimization.
+I thrive on challenges that push boundaries and demand elegant, efficient results.

+Let’s connect if you’re passionate about turning complex systems into intelligent solutions.</h3>

 - 📫 How to reach me **nndoostar@gmail.com**